bobb34/QST/README.md

 Export/Import Moodle XML questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.

-Import IMS QTI 2/3 questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
+Export/Import IMS QTI 2/3 questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.

 GradeBook is also included, so you may also create marks for other assignments and add weights(%) to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.